david-prv/prog-cms-tmpmky-script/README.md

 ## Disclaimer

 There are some known issues with these plugins.
 But since I don't program them for a public audience, I don't focus on user-friendly usability.
-Please not that, if you plan to re-factor or use some of these plugins.
+Please note that, if you plan to re-factor or use some of these plugins.
 Thanks.